sergiozygmunt/sergiozygmunt.com/demo/contact.md

 Need to send me a Fax?
 Email or call me for the fax number.
-Fax numbers are generated as needed because they're not use very often.
+Fax numbers are generated as needed because they're not used very often.